 Did Netflix Pick Up Zoo Season 4?

-One of the most wonderful things about the new era of TV series is that there are so many great new shows that come out.
-One of the terrible things about it is that shows often end up being canceled before they complete their story arcs, sometimes even ending on a cliffhanger that is never resolved.
+We are living in a golden age of TV in many respects; with the rise of Netflix, Amazon Prime, and other streaming services, there are more amazing shows on television than ever before.
+Unfortunately there is a downside to this cornucopia of awesome TV, and that is that many shows don’t gain enough traction to complete their planned runs.
+If a show doesn’t generate enough interest in the fans, it will end up being canceled prematurely after just a few seasons.
+This can leave fans bereft, as the show gets canceled before completing the story arc, sometimes even ending on a cliffhanger that is never resolved.
 One such tragic end appears to have come for the show “Zoo”, originally airing on CBS.
 “Zoo” first aired on June 30, 2015, and ran for 39 episodes in 3 seasons before the show was abruptly canceled on October 23, 2017, just a month after the final episode aired.

 The Series Summary

 “Zoo” was an interesting and innovative thriller, centering on an expert zoologist, Jackson Oz (James Wolk).
 Oz begins the show working as a safari guide, and he begins to notice that the animals are becoming strangely aggressive.
 He begins investigating the cause, as the attacks against humans become more violent and better-coordinated.
 Oz is joined on his quest by fellow safari guide Abraham Kenyatta (Nonso Anozie), journalist Jamie Campbell (Kristen Connolly), veterinarian Dr. Mitch Morgan (Billy Burke), and French intelligence agent Chloe Tousignant (Nora Arnezeder).
 Other regular cast members included Alyssa Diaz, Josh Salatin, and Gracie Dzenny.